burlistic/Pixyll/_posts/2015-11-06-perth-code-dojo.md

 categories:
 ---

 Shortly after moving to Perth I decided to set up a local [Code Dojo](http://www.meetup.com/perth-code-dojo).
-It is a great way to improve as a programmer, learn, share with others and be part of a community (which gives you a warm fuzz feeling).
+It is a great way to improve as a programmer, learn, share with others and be part of a community (which gives you a warm fuzzy feeling).

 Previously I had been a member of the [London Code Dojo](http://www.meetup.com/London-Code-Dojo) and had ran dojos as a way of training TDD and programming practices for clients.
 In this post I will share my experiences in attending code dojos and some tips on how to run your own.

 Code Dojos are targeted at professional programmers and college / university graduates.
-This is unlike the 'CoderDojo' initiatives that have gained in popularity that aim to teach youngsters to code.
-It is great to see this development on the concept being used by non-profit group to help the next generation.
+This is unlike the 'CoderDojo' initiatives, which have gained in popularity and aim to teach youngsters to code.
+It is great to see this development on the concept being used by a non-profit group set up to help the next generation.
 This is certainly something I would like to get further involved in, in the future.

 ## Definition of a Code Dojo